William Foushee

 William Foushee Sr. (October 26, 1749 – August 21, 1824) was an American medical doctor, politician, and socialite.
 After serving with distinction as a surgeon in the American Revolution, he entered into local Virginia politics, notably serving as the first Mayor of Richmond.
 He went on to become a political, social, and commercial leader in Richmond for the next half century of his life.

 Early life

 Foushee was born to John Foushee and Winifred (Williams) Foushee on October 26, 1749, in Northumberland County, Virginia.

 A third-generation Virginian, Foushee's paternal grandfather James immigrated from France.

 Marriage and children

-On March 6, 1775, Foushee married Elizabeth Isabella Harmondson in Northampton County, Virginia.
+On March 6, 1775, Foushee married Elizabeth Isabella Harmanson in Northampton County, Virginia.